qzdark/wwebjs.dev-guide/src/guide/v2/installation/installing-wwebjs.md

 ```

 :::tip INFO
-You have one more file named `package-lock.json` and one folder `node_modules`, which contains all the modules.
+You also have now, one more file named `package-lock.json` and one folder `node_modules`, which contains all the modules.
 :::

 And now your are done with the installation.
 You are ready to start setting up your App.